mitre-atlas/atlas-data/README.md

 # advmlthreatmatrix data

-Data for adversarial ml threat matrix.
+Data for the Adversarial Machine Learning Threat Matrix.

-The advmlthreatmatrix data is stored in yaml files designed to be easy to read and edit, but also easy to load, parse, and validate.
+The advmlthreatmatrix data is stored in YAML files designed to be easy to read and edit, but also easy to load, parse, and validate.

 `matrix.yaml` contains the metadata for the matrix and references the underlying data files for tactics and techniques.
 It also allows for referencing external threat intelligence such as ATT&CK.